HaraldoFilho/Computer-Vision-Nanodegree/Projects/Project_3/P3_Landmark_Detection_and_Tracking/README.md

 ### **Project 3**

-In this project, we will have to use sensor data to localize a robot and build a map of the environment with SLAM.
+In this project, we had to use sensor data to localize a robot and build a map of the environment with SLAM.

 #### Topics covered